jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 ---

-After the outcome of the recent US elections and the ass-kissing of Big Tech<sup>TM</sup> and stories of Oracle cloud deleting user accounts [for no reason](https://mastodon.de/@ErikUden/113930010311998246) I decided it was time to move some of my web-presence from the various US-based entities I use back to my own control, and giving preference to using European companies where possible.
+After the outcome of the recent US elections and the ass-kissing of Big Tech™️ and stories of Oracle cloud deleting user accounts [for no reason](https://mastodon.de/@ErikUden/113930010311998246) I decided it was time to move some of my web-presence from the various US-based entities I use back to my own control, and giving preference to using European companies where possible.

 Some of the things I want to move:

 * static sites ([GitHub pages](https://pages.github.com/), [Backblaze B2](https://www.backblaze.com/cloud-storage) + [Cloudflare](https://cloudflare.com)
 * dynamic sites (all over the place)
 * code hosting ([GitHub](https://github.com))